After completing this unit, you’ll be able to:

 If a family moves, not only does the household address need to be updated, but also the mailing address for each contact in the household.
 Address management automates this task by syncing the new address between the household account and each of the related contacts.
 Sofia always updates the household account address first — it’s most efficient and keeps NMH’s contact data up to date.

-If a contact has Address Override selected, though, that contact's mailing address will not be synced with the household address.
+If a contact has Address Override selected, though, that contact's mailing address will not be synced with the household address either for a new address or one marked as undeliverable.

 Address Management on Organizational Accounts